sreyaguha/sreyaguha/_posts/2014-3-3-Hello-World.md

 title: This is Sreya's Blog!
 ---

+# Favourite quote :

+The future lies before you,
+like a field of fallen snow;
+Be careful how
+you tread it;
+for evry step
+will show.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)